mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 > **Internet Gateway:** The internet gateway is the main entry point for traffic into your VPC from the internet.
 It is a highly available device that routes traffic between your VPC and the internet.<br>

 # Auto Scale Scenario:

-Lets's say you have a successful web application running on a single EC2 instance.
+Let's say you have a successful web application running on a single EC2 instance.
 As traffic increases, you need a solution that can handle the load without breaking the bank.
 You discover that AWS offers an auto scaling Solution with its ALB (Application Load Balancer).
 The ALB will distribute traffic across multiple EC2 instances.
 Auto Scaling automatically scales the number of EC2 instances in a group up or down based on traffic load.

 So you you proceed to create an ALB and configure it to distribute traffic to your EC2 instance.
 You then create an Auto Scaling group and configure it to manage your EC2 instance.
 You configure the Auto Scaling group to scale up or down the number of EC2 instances based on traffic load.
 Now all of the sudden, your web application is always available, even when traffic spikes.Your web application can automatically scale up or down to meet demand.